In this section, the color scheme shown in the screenshots may differ from the actual appearance of the Control Centre.

 When you scroll the Dashboard page down, the filters will remain in the upper part of your screen.

-You can find the following pre-defined sections in the Dashboard:
+You can find the following pre-defined groups in the Default Dashboard:

-Each section includes a number of pre-defined widgets, chosen by the antifraud team specialists.
+Each group includes a number of pre-defined widgets, chosen by the antifraud team specialists.

-You can hide each section by hovering over the section name and clicking the downward arrow or the highlighted area of the section.
+You can hide each group by hovering over the group name and clicking the downward arrow or the highlighted area of the group.

-In the Summary section, you can find the following pre-defined widgets with statistical data:
+In the Summary group, you can find the following pre-defined widgets with statistical data:

 The first three widgets are fraud dynamics widgets for pre-defined time periods (the current hour, today, and the current month).
 They are ‘static’ widgets; you can see the information icon and a time period value on the gray background.
 It means that the filters above them do not affect the data in these widgets (time range is defined at the top left part of the widget, and data for all fraud types, all source countries and all destination countries are displayed in the fraud dynamics widgets).